 - 1. Cheating in any form of academic or clinical work. - 2.
 The use of indecent or profane language. - 3.
 The use of alcoholic beverages or drugs.
 Offering drugs to other students or staff. - 4.
-Failure to follow common sense rules of safety and/or posted safety regulations. - 5.
+Failure to follow safety and/or posted safety regulations per OSHA or OC Health Dept. - 5.
 Harassment or discrimination of any kind. - 6.
 Disrespectful behavior towards Instructors, school staff, and fellow students. - 7.
 Initiating or participating in disruptive behavior